 Ad blockers are a big issue for publishers and have a direct impact on their ad revenue stream.
-For most publishers, ad-based monetization is the main source of income despite alternative monetization strategies such as paywalls and membership content.
+Ad-based monetization is the main source of income for most publishers, despite alternative monetization strategies such as paywalls or membership content.

 We have put together 4 key trends and tips that can help you bring your precious dollars back.